-Our highlighted ministry for the second quarter of 2018 is the Atlanta Bar Church (ABC).
+Our highlighted ministry for the third quarter of 2018 is the Atlanta Bar Church (ABC).

 FROM PASTOR KAREN STEPHENSON… In the beginning, the Atlanta Bar Church (ABC) began as a beer and hymns event that may, or may not, have been planned from my laptop during my second year of seminary in a Christian History class.
 Basically, I planned a party and people came, and they came back the next month, and the next.

 After about a year, a group of regular attendees approached me and asked if, as a community, we could take communion.
 As non-traditional as beer and hymns was, I wanted the community to have a taste of the traditional Lutheran liturgy that I had come to love.
 So, working with Sandra, my Hostess of Hymnody (great job title, right?) we decided to do a U2charist.
 We used the order of worship from the ELW, and plugging in "secular music" into the order of worship, we had a worship service in a bar; sermon, prayers, communion, and everything!
 And it was beautiful!
 Four years later we are still at it!
 We continue to do "Liquid Liturgies" and have as our goal to reach out to people, who for whatever reason, will never, ever, EVER walk into the doors of a traditional church.

 Where we are now: as of May 31, I have been called as the full-time mission developer of Atlanta Bar Church.
 This is so exciting as previously, ABC had only been a side project that took a back seat to seminary, the ordination process, and to my call at another church.